KellzCodes/Java-Practice/Foundations/4. Conditionals and Control Flow/README.md

 // enrolls student in Biology...
 AND History and Theatre!
 ```

+Example code can be found in the [switch statement](https://github.com/keldavis/Java-Practice/tree/master/Foundations/4.%20Conditionals%20and%20Control%20Flow/switch%20statement) folder.

 ### Conditional AND

 Let’s return to our student enrollment program.
 We’ve added an additional requirement: not only must students have the prerequisite, but their tuition must be paid up as well.
 We have *two* conditions that must be ```true``` before we enroll the student.